 Over the last 20 years I have worked as a wine journalist for various wine magazines, guides and leading companies in the wine trade in Spain.
 It is highly likely that my Basque origin (we enjoy food and getting together around a table) naturally led me to this liquid world.
 Best of all, I've been able to bring wine together with my passion to tell stories.
 I firmly believe that there has never been as much to say about Spanish wine as there is right now - we are living an incredibly exciting time and discovering terroirs and grapes.
 I hope that Spanish Wine Lover, thanks to its bilingual format, contributes to spread the word about our wineries, regions, wines and landscapes.

 Yolanda Ortiz de Arri holds BA Honours degrees in Journalism and in Translation and Interpreting.
 She has worked on print, TV and online media as well as corporate communications and is fluent in both Spanish and English.
 Out of her 13-year stay in England, she is proud of the five years she spent working for the Financial Times, where she learnt most of what she knows about journalism.
 Back in Spain and after some time in Barcelona, she realised that her native Vitoria in the Basque Country was the perfect place to settle, put in practice her love of gastronomy and work in wine, her great passion.
-Yolanda has passed her WSET Advanced with Distinction and, as well as writing articles, she takes care of the English edition in the Spanish Wine Lover website.
+Yolanda has passed her WSET Advanced with Distinction and, as well as writing articles, she takes care of the English edition in Spanish Wine Lover.